zemscky/diplom-shop/README.md

 </div>

 ___
-## Description of the functionality of the back-end part of the site in Java.
+## Description and functionality

+The website is intended to be a platform where people can sell or resell goods.
+Users can post ads and leave comments to one another`s advertisements.
+Implemented features are:

 - Authorization and authentication of users
 - Distribution of roles between users: user and administrator
+- CRUD for ads on the website
-- CRUD for ads on the site: the administrator can delete or edit all ads, and users — only their own
+- CRUD for comments to ads
+- Administrators can delete or edit all ads and comments.
+Users can create, delete or edit their own
-- Under each ad, users can leave reviews
-- In the site header, you can search for ads by name
+- You can search for ads by title in the site header
-- Show and save ad images
+- Uploading and display of ad images and user avatars

-The file was provided as a template [Openapi](openapi.yaml)
+File provided as a template: [Openapi](openapi.yaml)
 ___
 ## Specification:
 - [Technical task](https://www.notion.so/df6a5add446d4811a83a27dc0f1a8cad)